 is a potential long-term consequence of pancreatitis.

-In her new book, The Willpower Instinct, Kelly Mcgonigal wrote of researchers who were attempting to study the differences in brains of people who like chocolate and those who don't.
-The researchers struggled, because it's almost impossible to find a person who doesn't like chocolate (Mcgonigal wrote that it took a year to find 11 people).
+In her book, The Willpower Instinct, Kelly Mcgonigal wrote of researchers who were attempting to study the differences in brains of people who like chocolate and those who don't.
+The researchers struggled because it's almost impossible to find a person who doesn't like chocolate (Mcgonigal wrote that it took a year to find 11 people).
 It seems that dogs share this trait with people -- dogs generally love chocolate.
 And they can smell it from hundreds of feet away.
 As a result, dogs eat chocolate all the time.

 Which brings us to the good news.
 Although chocolate consumption is common, and the effects are potentially fatal, I have yet to see a case of long-term deleterious neurological effects from chocolate toxicity in any dog.
 Both of the toxins are excreted relatively rapidly, and neither should cause permanent damage (although it's theoretically possible through secondary effects, such as brain damage sustained during a prolonged seizure -- something I have yet to see happen).